Long-term effects of cannabis

 The long-term effects of cannabis have been the subject of ongoing debate.
-Because cannabis is illegal in most countries, clinical research presents a challenge and there is limited evidence from which to draw conclusions.
+Given that the use of cannabis is illegal in most countries, clinical research presents a challenge and there is limited evidence from which to draw conclusions.
 In 2017, the U.S. National Academies of Sciences, Engineering, and Medicine issued a report summarizing much of the published literature on health effects of cannabis, into categories regarded as conclusive, substantial, moderate, limited and of no or insufficient evidence to support an association with a particular outcome.

 Dependency

 Cannabis is the most widely used illicit drug in the Western world.
 In the United States, 10-20% of those who begin the use of cannabis daily will later become dependent.
+In 2007 there were an estimated 143-190 million cannabis users around the world, making cannabis the most used illicit drug in the world.
 Cannabis use can lead to addiction, which is defined as "when the person cannot stop using the drug even though it interferes with many aspects of his or her life."
 Cannabis use disorder is defined in the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a condition requiring treatment.
 A 2012 review of cannabis use and dependency in the United States by Danovitch et al said that "42% of persons over age 12 have used cannabis at least once in their lifetime, 11.5% have used within the past year, and 1.8% have met diagnostic criteria for cannabis abuse or dependence within the past year.
 Among individuals who have ever used cannabis, conditional dependence (the proportion who go on to develop dependence) is 9%."
 Although no medication is known to be effective in combating dependency, combinations of psychotherapy such as cognitive behavioural therapy and motivational enhancement therapy have achieved some success.

 Cannabis dependence develops in 9% of users, significantly less than that of heroin, cocaine, alcohol, and prescribed anxiolytics, but slightly higher than that for psilocybin, mescaline, or LSD.
 Dependence on cannabis tends to be less severe than that observed with cocaine, opiates, and alcohol.
 A 2018 academic review, published in partnership with Canopy Growth, discussed the limitations of current studies of therapeutic and non-therapeutic cannabis use, and further stated that the nature of dependence formation among regular marijuana consumers has declined since 2002.

-Cambridge University published a study in 2015 that showed the surprising fact that in England and Wales, the use of cannabis had decreased.
+Cambridge University published a study in 2015 that showed in England and Wales, the use of cannabis had decreased.
 Although there was a reported decrease in use, the need for addiction treatment was surging.
 The study looked more in depth on how the potency of the cannabis affected someone's dependence on the drug.
 They tested three different levels of potency and found that the most potent cannabis had the highest amount of dependence.
 Researchers believe that this is because of the high that the participants felt after using.
-The lower potency strains did not give users the same high, which made them not desire or in turns depend on that strain as much.
+The lower potency strains did not give users the same high, which made them not desire or in turn depend on that strain as much.